Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 IIS5 Compatibility Mode is not supported.
 In Azure App Service each Web App and all of the applications under it run in the same worker process with a specific set of [application pool](http://technet.microsoft.com/en-us/library/cc735247(v=WS.10).aspx).

 ### IIS7+ Schema Compliance:
-One or more elements and/or attributes are being used which are not defined in Azure App Service IIS schema.
-Consider using [XDT transforms](http://azure.microsoft.com/documentation/articles/web-sites-transform-extend/).
+Some elements and attributes are not defined in the Azure App Service IIS schema.
+If you encounter issues, consider using [XDT transforms](http://azure.microsoft.com/documentation/articles/web-sites-transform-extend/).

 ### Single Application Pool Per Site
-In Azure App Service each Web App and all of the applications under it, run in the same application pool.
+In Azure App Service each Web App and all of the applications under it run in the same application pool.
 Consider establishing a single application pool with common settings or creating a separate Web App for each application.

-## SQL Database configuration
-If your application is using an on-premises database, you have several options for your web app.
-[Read more about migrating SQL databases to Azure](https://go.microsoft.com/fwlink/?linkid=863217).

 ## COM and COM+ components
 Azure App Service does not allow the registration of COM components on the platform.
 If your site(s) or application(s) make use of any COM components, these would need to be rewritten in managed code and deployed with the site or application.